Health & Wellness

 Data Privacy

 Health data is sensitive.
 Before installing any hydration app, review its privacy policy to confirm whether your data is sold to third parties or shared with advertisers.
-This concern mirrors broader digital privacy issues — if you already take steps to secure your personal data after a breach, apply the same scrutiny to wellness apps.
+This concern mirrors broader digital privacy issues.
+If you already take steps to secure your personal data after a breach, apply the same scrutiny to wellness apps.

 Key Takeaway: Effective water tracking apps must offer adaptive reminders, health platform sync, and transparent data practices.
-Mayo Clinic confirms that exercise and heat can raise fluid needs by 1–2 liters per day — making dynamic goal adjustment a non-negotiable feature for active users.
+Mayo Clinic confirms that exercise and heat can raise fluid needs by 1–2 liters per day, making dynamic goal adjustment a non-negotiable feature for active users.

 App Platform Free Tier Health Sync Best For